- The contraceptive sponge is more effective when used with a condom.

 How do I use the contraceptive sponge?

 Wash your hands first.
 Remove the sponge from the package it comes in and wet it with two tablespoons of clean water.
 Squeeze the sponge once.
-Then insert the sponge into your vagina by sliding it along the back wall until it is up against your cervix.
+This activates the spermicide.
+Next, insert the sponge into your vagina by sliding it along the back wall until it is up against your cervix.
 The dimple side of the sponge should face your cervix and the loop should face away from your cervix.
 Make sure that you feel the sponge covering your cervix.
 You can insert the sponge just before intercourse OR several hours ahead of time.
 You can have some protection against pregnancy for a total of 24 hours, no matter how many times you have sexual intercourse.

 Leave the sponge inside of your vagina for at least 6 hours after you have finished having intercourse, but no more than a total of 30 hours.
 Before you remove the sponge, wash your hands and take hold of the loop on the sponge with one finger.
 Pull on the loop gently to remove the sponge.
 Make sure that the sponge is in one piece after you have removed it.
 Then throw it away.
 If it's torn, you should remove all the pieces from your vagina.
 If you have any concerns that the sponge isn't in one piece, contact your health care provider.